borlaugg/borlaugg.github.io/mywork.md

 Received recognition for outstanding performance and achieving top rankings among a competitive field of projects.
 This project was ranked among the top 3 projects out of 60+ projects.
 The complete report can be found [here](/assets/EDL_DESIGN.pdf).

+## RISC Multistage Processor
+I developed a Multistage Reduced Instruction Set Computer, enitrely on VHDL.
+We evaluated the design by running RTL simulation and Gatelevel simulations.
+The design can be found [here](https://github.com/borlaugg/Multistage-Processor/blob/4c2cf56df1689e0abbcdafab8be9c9def99544c4/Project1-RISC-Processor-Design.pdf)